-In 1990 Palomar College created a program in American Studies that was articulated with CSU and UC programs in California, within the American Indian Studies Department.
-The American Indian Studies Department decided to add courses in American Studies since other departments were not willing to develop the curriculum and we felt that American Indian Studies was the foundation or building block to American Studies.
-Our goal was to have courses that did not duplicate American history, literature or art history courses but would focus on how the arts and social history reflect and influence American culture and the individual identities of Americans.
+In 1990 Palomar College created a program in American Studies within the American Indian Studies Department, that was articulated with CSU and UC programs in California.
+The American Indian Studies Department was viewed as a base for American Studies and other departments were not willing to develop the curriculum.
+The goal was to have courses that did not duplicate American history, literature or art history courses but would focus on how the arts and social history reflect and influence American culture to create unique identities for Americans.

 |AMS 100: Introduction To American Culture and Identity|